-- Ensuring the continuing operation of a secure and available EGI infrastructure, in collaboration with the EGI CSIRT, - Maintenance and development of EGI security policy and procedures, - Leadership of and publication of version 1 of the Security for Collaborating Infrastructures document describing the requirements for a collaborative trust framework in security policy, - Leadership of the development of version 2 of the SCI document, - Participation in the Federated Identity Management for Research activities with clear specification of joint policy requirements and negotiation with identity federations and providers towards a single sign-on AAI for Research, - Ever closer collaboration between the security teams within EGI and with security experts in PRACE and EUDAT including planning for security beyond the end of EGI-InSPIRE, - Dissemination of all our activities in the EGI Technical Forum and several international conferences. - Successful handling of 38 new software vulnerabilities reported to SVG, thereby avoiding security incidents that could have happened, - Successful tuning of the SVG procedures to cope with the end of the EMI and IGE projects, - Completion of the vulnerability assessment of CREAM and fixing the problems identified, - Revision of the EGI security risk assessment, - Successful leadership of EUGridPMA and presentation of EGI requirements resulting in the development of new IGTF profiles and guidelines including: - o The Identifier-Only Trust Assurance Profile - Guidelines on trusted credential stores - Attribute Authority Operations Guidelines - o Guidelines on Private Key Protection - Participation in several OGF security working groups, including the revision of the OGF GFD.125 certificate profile, - Handling of the policy issues and timetable related to the move of IGTF to the use of SHA-2 hash algorithms, - Engagement with the EGI federated cloud task force working towards an agreed understanding on the required changes to security policies and procedures and cloud operations to provide secure and available services, - Contributions to successful security training events in several international conferences and workshops.
+- Ensuring the continuing operation of a secure and available EGI infrastructure, in collaboration with the EGI CSIRT - Maintenance and development of EGI security policy and procedures - Leadership of and publication of version 1 of the Security for Collaborating Infrastructures document describing the requirements for a collaborative trust framework in security policy - Leadership of the development of version 2 of the SCI document - Participation in the Federated Identity Management for Research activities with clear specification of joint policy requirements and negotiation with identity federations and providers towards a single sign-on AAI for Research - Ever closer collaboration between the security teams within EGI and with security experts in PRACE and EUDAT including planning for security beyond the end of EGI-InSPIRE - Dissemination of all our activities in the EGI Technical Forum and several international conferences - Successful handling of 38 new software vulnerabilities reported to SVG, thereby avoiding security incidents that could have happened - Successful tuning of the SVG procedures to cope with the end of the EMI and IGE projects - Completion of the vulnerability assessment of CREAM and fixing the problems identified - Revision of the EGI security risk assessment - Successful leadership of EUGridPMA and presentation of EGI requirements resulting in the development of new IGTF profiles and guidelines including - o The Identifier-Only Trust Assurance Profile - Guidelines on trusted credential stores - o Attribute Authority Operations Guidelines - Guidelines on Private Key Protection - Participation in several OGF security working groups, including the revision of the OGF GFD.125 certificate profile - Handling of the policy issues and timetable related to the move of IGTF to the use of SHA-2 hash algorithms - Engagement with the EGI federated cloud task force working towards an agreed understanding on the required changes to security policies and procedures and cloud operations to provide secure and available services - Contributions to successful security training events in several international conferences and workshops

-From Mau 2014 EGI policy-related security activities as well as the coordination of EGI security operations will continue in order for the EGI infrastructure through the EGI core activities, which will be funded through EGI Council Participants membership fees.
+EGI security activities will need to continue in order for the EGI infrastructure to continue in the future.
 In addition, security experts are engaging with the EGI Federated Cloud task force to take their expertise and develop methods to ensure the secure sharing of resources using this new technology.
-This also means that it is important to keep the security experts available and funded in order that they are able to carry out the work.
+This also means that it is important to keep the security experts available to the project and funded in order that they are able to carry out the work.
+The coordination of the security activity will be funded as core service by EGI.eu, after the end of the EGI-InSPIRE project 4th year.